-^{} Fiscal year ended June 30, 2018 was the first year of implementation of GASB Statement No. 75, therefore only six years of information is shown.
+Fiscal year ended June 30, 2018 was the first year of implementation of GASB Statement No. 75, therefore only six years of information is shown.

-Combining Statement of Net Position - Discretely Presented Component Units
+SANTA CLARA COUNTY HOUSING AUTHORITY (A Component Unit of the County of Santa Clara) Combining Statement of Net Position - Discretely Presented Component Units